Will PKV Be Too Expensive When You Retire?

 Key Facts

-- PKV at retirement drops by typically 15–25 %.
-Two statutory mechanics: the 10 % statutory surcharge under § 149 VAG ends at age 61, and the Krankentagegeld portion comes off when you stop working.
-Accumulated Altersrückstellungen then stabilize the premium against future increases (§ 12a VAG) rather than actively reducing it from 65.
+- PKV at retirement drops via two separate mechanics.
+The statutory 10 % surcharge under § 149 VAG ends after the calendar year in which you turn 60, removing exactly 10 % of the pre-60 premium.
+Separately, the Krankentagegeld portion falls away when you stop working; the euro size of that cut depends on your specific KT tariff.
+Accumulated Altersrückstellungen then stabilize the post-retirement premium against future increases (§ 12a VAG) rather than actively reducing it from 65.

 - An optional Beitragsentlastungstarif (BET) rider secures a further fixed-euro reduction, typically €250–€500/month at retirement.
 Can be added at any time during the contract; no new health check.